-The regular practice of Compassionate Parenting will increase cooperation, self-esteem, and self-discipline, while simultaneously reducing anger, resentment, and hostility in children and parents.
-You will h ave better relationships with your children, while enjoying them, guiding them, and learning from them.
-The manual for this 8-week course is filled with parenting advice, tips, information about family issues, effective parenting skills, and parent resources, as well as information that can help with your marriage.
+The regular practice of Compassionate Parenting will increase cooperation and self-value, while simultaneously reducing anger, resentment, and hostility in children and parents.
+You will have better relationships with your children, while enjoying them, guiding them, and learning from them.

 Compassionate Parenting raises emotional intelligence through heavy emphasis on before-the-fact emotional motivation of behavior, rather than after-the-fact consequences.
 The result is much more effective discipline that does nothing to detract from the crucial relationship between parents and children.

 Compassionate Parenting Introduction

 Stages of Development

 My Good Heart: Drawing the Greatness Inside You